Broad interests within fluid mechanics, flow modeling, high-order numerical methods, and uncertainty quantification:

 and based on the DNS database we also have been studying RANS modeling of supercritical turbulent flows.

-• Uncertainty quantification in CFD
+• Physical modeling using machine learning and uncertainty quantification in CFD

 The behaviors of realistic performance of designed vehicles and the underlying physics are not well described by deterministic approaches